AksharaSiddharthan/Scalable-Stock-Forecasting-with-Temporal-Sequence-Transformer-A-Case-Study-on-NVIDIA-/README.md

 ## License

-This project is part of an academic capstone submission and is released under the MIT License.
+This project is part of an academic capstone submission and is released under the License.

 ---